NHS 'spends millions on short-term fix'

 It also said the number of consultants employed is at a "record high".

-Health boards pay consultants for overtime specifically to reduce waiting lists and figures obtained by BBC Radio Wales under the Freedom of information Act show this cost NHS Wales a total £11.5m in 2017-2018, up from £8.7m in 2014-2015.
+Health boards pay roughly £145 an hour for consultant overtime specifically to reduce waiting lists and figures obtained by BBC Radio Wales under the Freedom of information Act show this cost NHS Wales a total £11.5m in 2017-2018, up from £8.7m in 2014-2015.

 Boards also paid £17.5m to private sector providers to help clear waiting lists, up from £7m four years ago.